Ukraine Engagement

 Youth Banks of Initiatives

-Implementation of the international Youth Banks model for the empowerment of young people in rural areas through local community foundations.
+Implementation of the international Youth Banks model to empower young people in rural areas through local community foundations.

-Youth Banks are active in the following regions: Bar, Hlynyany, Novoyavorivsk, Stryi, Boyarka, Svitlovodsk, Hrytsiv, Vinnytsia, Koblevo, Skvyra, Cherkasy, Chernivtsi, Manuilovka, Strelki, Gostomel, Ladyzhyn, Odesa, Kovel & Dyadkovychi.
+Youth Banks are active in the following regions: Bar, Hlynyany, Novoyavorivsk, Stryi, Boyarka, Svitlovodsk, Hrytsiv, Vinnytsia, Koblevo, Skvyra, Cherkasy, Chernivtsi, Manuilovka, Strelki, Gostomel, Ladyzhyn, Odesa, Kovel, and Dyadkovychi.

 More